 The FE exam is the first of two exams required for professional engineering licensure in the United States.
 Administered by NCEES (the National Council of Examiners for Engineering and Surveying), it tests your knowledge of fundamental engineering principles across a broad range of topics.

-Think of the FE as a comprehensive final exam for your engineering degree.
+Think of the FE as a cumulative final exam for your engineering degree.
 It covers mathematics, probability and statistics, ethics, economics, and then discipline-specific topics depending on which version you choose.

 | Detail | FE Exam |